bibbox/bibbox-documentation/docs/index.md

 * The `server=` parts are there to allow traffic not directed at our domain to be resolved to an public DNS server (googles DNS server in this case)
 To test if everything is fine you can type `dnsmasq --test`, which will tell you: `dnsmasq: syntax check OK`, if you did not do anything wrong in `dnsmasq.conf`.

-Next in order to make the computer use the created DNS-Server we need to set the namespace to the IP-Adress we provided in `listen-address` to achieve this we can edit the `/etc/resolv.conf` file.
+Next in order to make the computer use the created DNS-Server, we need to set the namespace to the IP-Adress we provided in `listen-address`.
+To achieve this we can edit the `/etc/resolv.conf` file.
 We type `sudo nano /etc/resolv.conf` <br>
 The file, for example could, look like:
 ```
 \# This file is managed by man:systemd-resolved(8).
 Do not edit.